Synthesis: Interactive STEM Teaching for Secondary Level Remote Learning

 Lynn Jorgenson's optics curriculum is designed to work with anything that can function as a flat mirror.
 This is a very inclusive definition of the needed apparatus: "Everybody has a flat mirror.
 If you have a bathroom, you have a flat mirror.
 If you have a cell phone, you have a flat mirror.
 Everyone has a flat mirror or something that reflects.
 With this simple equipment, students can explore a range of optical phenomena.
 Students would study reflection phenomena with careful and specific instructions from the teacher, since the virtual setting makes it hard to debug students' difficulties as one could in person.
 The next class would be spent discussing their experience and their results.
 This enacts the basic inquiry rhythm includes observations of a system of interest, collection of data, analysis, and discussion with others.

 Learning about data

 Learning about data, learning through data analysis, is a skill that underlies all of science and engineering learning, and even if there is not adequate physical equipment to do all the labs that are normally part of the curriculum, data work can continue — what can you weigh or measure or count?
 Data can be found in every setting.
 When the resources are available, there are a number of smart-phone apps that take advantage of sensors built in to their phones.
 The simplest of "apparatus" can generate data that brings insight.
-Nicole Murowski presented several activities from "Functions from geometry" (illustrated in her slide deck here) in which data can be taken using very simple objects.
+Nicole Murowski presented several activities from "Functions from geometry" in which data can be taken using very simple objects.
 For example, any can will serve to generate data about the relation between revolutions and distance traveled.
 Graphing this will allow students to derive a linear equation, and then talk about features of the slope, and other behaviors of the function.
 Thus, data from simple activities can build students' capacities to think mathematically — first in analyzing a data set, and later to develop models that can be used to generate and analyze experimental questions.